PoisotLab/website/content/ddes/_index.md

 ecologists.
 One or two teaching assistants will be here to facilitate the training.

-Timothée is an assistant professor in Quantitative and Computational Ecology.
-He is a certified Software Carpentry and Data Carpentry instructor, serves on the editorial board of Methods in Ecology & Evolution and PLOS Computational Biology, and on the scientific board of Calcul Québec.
+Timothée is a researcher at the Québec Center for Biodiversity Sciences and an assistant professor in Quantitative and Computational Ecology at the Université de Montréal.
+He is a certified Software Carpentry and Data Carpentry instructor, serves on the editorial board of Ecology Letters, Methods in Ecology & Evolution and PLOS Computational Biology, and on the scientific board of Calcul Québec and the Canadian Institute for Ecology & Evolution.
 His research focuses on the spatio-temporal dynamics of species interactions, and the applications of graph theory to a variety of ecological questions.

 Andrew is a postdoctoral researcher at Université de Montreal.
 He is also a certified Carpentry instructor, and is passionate about building a community of practice around scientific programming in ecology.
 He's currenlty interested in building predictive models for ecological communities.

 ## Venue